JAMAutoLtd/customer-portal/README.md

 ## 3. Job Creation & Prioritization

 - **Job Creation:**
-- Jobs are created from orders, creating a job for each service requested.
-The results of the \_equipment_requirements check will be used in determining the assigned technicians.
+- Jobs are created from orders, typically one job per service requested.
+The results of the equipment requirements check are used in determining technician eligibility.

 - **Job Prioritization:**
-- Jobs are assigned priorty based on the following:
+- Jobs are assigned priority based on the following (lower number = higher priority):
   1. Insurance customer jobs
   2. Commercial customer ADAS jobs
   3. Airbag jobs